govCMS/sass-scaffold/README.md

 * [Ahoy (optional)](https://github.com/ahoy-cli/ahoy#installation) - The commands are listed in `.ahoy.yml` all include their docker-compose versions for use on Windows, or on systems without Ahoy.

+* Drupal 7 (optional) - Only if you want to run a site inside this project.
+Either use a [fresh install from Drupal.org](https://www.drupal.org/project/drupal), or a [Dockerized pre-existing site](https://lagoon.readthedocs.io/en/latest/using_lagoon/drupal/lagoonize/).

 ## Project Setup

 1. Checkout project repo and confirm the path is in Docker's file sharing config (https://docs.docker.com/docker-for-mac/#file-sharing):